 I’ve been keeping a big ol’ stash of the vegan bolognese in the fridge for weeknight dinners.
 Why not, I figured, go one step further, and create a FODMAP friendly vegan lasagne with it?

 As I’ve mentioned a bunch of times, this lasagne uses the recipe for FODMAP friendly bolognese found here.
 It is delicious, rich and precisely akin to the original, meaty version.
 Ain’t nobody going to miss the meat, nor will they miss the garlic and onion.
 I have used a slightly larger, slightly different version of that recipe here for a full bodied vegan lasagne.

 The white sauce uses soy milk, gluten free cornflour and nutritional yeast to form a simple, FODMAP friendly cheese sauce.
-I have found soy milk to be the creamiest option for a good roux, but check that your brand of soy is milk with xx and not whole soy beans.
-Using xx means that the FODMAPs are far less of an issue, as opposed to using the whole bean.
+I have found soy milk to be the creamiest option for a good roux, but check that your brand of soy is milk with soy protein and not whole soy beans.
+Using a milk with soy protein means that the FODMAPs are far less of an issue, as opposed to using the whole bean.